1007904a/hadamarddf/README.md

 In this step, "corr_mtrx_00_{Code}/[txt_classes.txt | txt_vectors.txt]" files are created.

 (3) df_exhaustive_search.py and df_exhaustive_search_faiss.py.
-In order to get nearest neighborns from a query $q$ with DF and DHF, we used NMSLIB and Faiss indexers to reduce computer time.
+In order to get nearest neighborns from a query $q$ with DF and DHF, we used NMSLIB and Faiss indexers to reduce computing time.
 The code in df_exhaustive_search.py and df_exhaustive_search_faiss.py show NMSLIB and Faiss implementation with default parameters.

 In this step, a file with $k$ nearest neighborns for each imagen in evaluation set (every imagen as query $q$) is created.